 The USF Graduate School and the College of Education have prerequisites for admission.
-Please check the Admissions pages of the College of Education as well as the USF Graduate School for further information.
+Please check the Admissions pages of the College of Education as well as the USF Office of Graduate Studies for further information.

 Admission to the M.Ed with TESOL specialization is based on a comprehensive evaluation of each candidate's qualifications and likelihood of success.
 Success in the program requires excellent presentation and high-quality writing skills, scholarship and a commitment to systematic inquiry.
 Faculty take into account all information for admissions decisions — balancing previous grade point averages, test scores, previous success in graduate coursework, recommendations, and professional experience.
 They will also look at the fit of the program to each applicants' personal and professional goals.

 In order to be admitted to the graduate program in Secondary Education, students must present the following:

 - A Bachelor's degree from a regionally accredited institution with a GPA of 3.0 (on a 4.0 scale) or higher while classified as an upper division student in a baccalaureate degree.
 In the event that an applicant does not meet the 3.0 GPA, the applicant must complete at least six (6) graduate semester hours as a non-degree seeking student in coursework taught by an ESOL language education faculty member before consideration for admission

 - Evidence of two (2) years of successful professional or educational experiences supporting the fit between professional background and program goals.